 The instructions given to police stations were to be aware of prayer meetings in their area and to “act strictly when they are completely sure that conversion is taking place in the garb of prayer”.

-An Indian Christian leader told Barnabas Aid that unlawful conversion accusation incidents are often “created to threaten and stop regular worship activity by intimidation.”
+An Indian Christian leader told Barnabas Fund that that unlawful conversion accusation incidents are often “created to threaten and stop regular worship activity by intimidation”.
 The contact added, “Christian prayer meetings that have gone on for many years without much disturbance are being targeted … There is a pattern here and it must be exposed.”